Skip to content

 Observations > Export events > Tabular events

-This function exports the events of selected observations in one or many files.
+This function exports the events from selected observations to one or more files.
 Various formats are available:

 • Plain text in tabular format